FMMT666/launchpad.py/README.md

   - "Pro": support full analog reads (button already pressed, but intensity changes)
   - "Doc": split installation and usage (and condense that a little)
   - "All": fix manual text scrolling
-  - "All": replace MIDI cmd numbers with sth human readable (144->Note On; 176->Control Change, etc...)
+  - "All": replace MIDI cmd numbers with sth human-readable (144->Note On; 176->Control Change, etc...)
   - "All": custom bitmaps and graphics
   - "All": event system
   - "All": better custom font support